 All students are assigned to a faculty advisor who will be a consistent resource throughout the college experience.
 Advisors assist students with academic and professional information by providing individualized advising, occupational information, and academic planning assistance.
-Each student is, however, personally responsible for assuring that all academic requirements for graduation are met.
+However, each student is personally responsible for assuring that all academic requirements for graduation are met.

 Advisors may refer students to the Student Success Center for information regarding accommodations as they relate to their educational programs, for counseling and for assistance with personal or professional concerns.

 Advisors post designated office hours for student advising, and upon request, can schedule appointments outside of the posted hours.
-A record of academic advising sessions is coordinated by each advisor and maintained in their office.
+A record of academic advising sessions is coordinated by each advisor and maintained by the advisor.